Public Health - LGC Awards 2020

 This award is open to a single council or where appropriate a partnership of councils, or a council-owned company.
 Private sector partners can enter on a council’s behalf, with the permission of the council itself.

 Local government’s role in public health presents a major opportunity for councils and their partners to protect and improve the health of their local communities.
-Key to delivering this is the development of evidence-based solutions to reduce health inequalities, lessen premature deaths and improve health and wellbeing.
-Marshalling the full scope of a council’s remit in support of these objectives is crucial.
+Entries are likely to focus on the development of evidence-based solutions to reduce health inequalities, the impact of the work in question such as better health and wellbeing or fewer premature deaths, and (potentially) how the totality of the council’s work is helping to achieve the objectives in question.
 This award is intended to recognise the councils that are making the most of their role in public health.

 Submissions should focus on: